Factbox - Favourites and long-shots to be new RBS CEO

 RBS's American finance director has been Hester's right-hand man since arriving in October 2009.
 RBS said last month that Van Saun will take over its U.S. business Citizens to oversee its flotation in the next two years.
 He was keen to return to the United States, but the job of running the bigger RBS could tempt him to stay in Britain.

-Van Saun has spent 30 years in financial services, including at Bank of New York Mellon and Deutsche Bank, and arguably knows RBS and its problems better than anyone other than Hester.
+Van Saun has spent 30 years in financial services, including at Bank of New York Mellon and Deutsche Bank (DBKGn.DE), and arguably knows RBS and its problems better than anyone other than Hester.

 ROSS McEWEN (20/1)